Elders IXL Siding

 Opened: March 12, 1986

-Opened in 1986, it was built to serve the 4 large wool warehouses built by Elders on Forrest Road.
+Opened in 1986, it was built to serve the 4 large wool warehouses built by Elders on Forest Road.
 The main line connection is protected with a switch lock.
-The siding crosses the standard gauge line on a diamond crossing, before making a 90 degree turn, and then crossing Forrest Road.
+The siding crosses the standard gauge line on a diamond crossing, before making a 90 degree turn, and then crossing Forest Road.
 The siding then splits into two parallel roads running alongside two of the warehouses.

 At present the siding does not see any wool traffic, but was used by a softwood timber mill located in the adjacent Heales Road industrial estate.
 Log flats were occasionally seen at the extreme western end of the siding for this reason.